 Adjust the space between the chart bars: To increase or decrease the space between your tasks, use the up-down controls under the Gaps section.
-I increased the gap percentage from 40% to 60% as shown in the image below.
+We increased the gap percentage from 40% to 60% as shown in the image below.

 Keynote allows Mac users to manually build basic Gantt charts, but customizing and updating them for project meetings or client presentations may turn out to be quite time-consuming.

-Below I will show you how to quickly make a clean, easy-to-follow Gantt in Office Timeline Online and customize it with a few clicks.
+Below we will show you how to quickly make a clean, easy-to-follow Gantt in Office Timeline Online and customize it with a few clicks.
 Besides automating Gantt chart creation, the online tool lets you update your visual almost instantly and download it as a .pptx or .png file for easy sharing.
 To begin, access the free tool here.

-After choosing the type of Gantt chart you wish to make, Office Timeline will direct you to the Data View, where you can insert and edit your project's data.
+After choosing the type of Gantt chart you wish to make, Office Timeline Online will direct you to the Data View, where you can insert and edit your project's data.

 In the Data View section, enter your project’s tasks and their Start and End dates.
 You can also make a few quick customizations here, such as selecting the shapes and colors for your tasks.
-You will notice that Office Timeline generates and updates your graphic in real time, showing you a live preview of it on the right side.
-Once finished, click on the preview image or select the Timeline tab on the ribbon to open the Timeline View, where you can see your graphic in full size and make further changes.
+You will notice that Office Timeline Online generates and updates your graphic in real time, showing you a live preview of it on the right side.
+Once finished, click on the preview image, or select the Timeline tab on the ribbon to open the Timeline View, where you can see your graphic in full size and make further changes.

 free Office Timeline account, you can automatically save your Gantt chart in the cloud, so you'll be able to return to it at any time and update it as plans change.
 You can easily add, edit or remove data in the Data View, or move tasks around and adjust their dates directly from the graphic using drag & drop.
 Once ready, download your Gantt chart as an editable PowerPoint slide that can be easily shared and included in presentations.